-Organize frequent online meetings with your offshore teams on a regular basis.
+Organize frequent online meetings with your offshore remote teams on a regular basis.
 A Monday meeting schedule, for example.

-Setting up a regularized channel of communication is critical to the seamless management of your offshore team.
+Setting up a regularized channel of communication is critical to the seamless management of your offshore remote team.
 You must also have one point person available whenever you need to convey something urgently.
 The project manager of your offshore development team, for instance.

 These are all important.
 Without doubt.
 Just that, they are not enough.
 Necessary, but not sufficient.

-There’s a cultural issue that you need to keep in focus in the case of managing an offshore team.
+There’s a cultural issue that you need to keep in focus in the case of managing an offshore remote team.
 Not language – culture.
 That well understood but ill-defined concept called culture can cause communication issues with your offshore development team.

 A quarter of the respondents (25%) in a survey involving 305 clients and vendors mentioned communications to be a problem in offshore team management.
-The respondents were from different parts of the globe: Asia, including India, Europe, and North America.
+The respondents were from different parts of the globe: Asia, Europe, and North America.

 If the language barrier does not cause a problem, what else could complicate communication?